Dubomb/GMTKGameJam2023/README.md

 ## Purpose

 The purpose of this repository is to store code and resources from my entry to the [GTMK Game Jam 2023](https://itch.io/jam/gmtk-2023).
+You can also view [the game page](https://dubomb.itch.io/snapshot) where an executable is available to download.
 This respository contains everything necessary to run the game by using CMake.
 No other installations should be necessary.

 ## How to run